blackintexas.org

 The original church was initially known as Elm Creek Baptist Church but was changed to Sweet Home Baptist Church.
 The initial settlement formed around the church and was one of the charter members of the Guadalupe Baptist District Association which formed in 1873.
 At one point the association covered more than a dozen counties, and more than 3,500 square miles and several San Antonio’s African American churches, such as Mt.
 Zion First Baptist, were active association members.

 Alongside nearby Jake's Colony, the communities went on to include over 60 black farm and ranch landowners by 1880.
 With the establishment of Guadalupe College in 1884, and its noted president, David Abner.
 As the first black man to graduate from an institution of higher learning in Texas he would remark of the white community at large in 1905 while fundraising: "Inevitably, where you find good blacks, you find good whites."
 A storm damaged the Sweet Home structure and the congregation moved to its present site in 1906.
+George Washington Carver and Booker T. Washington visited the community during summer break residing with area farmers and businessman or Guadalupe College graduate S.J.
+Sutton in San Antonio.

 The Sweet Home Vocational and Agricultural School (VAS) served the educational needs of Negro students in Guadalupe County beginning in 1924.
 It was built in part with money from the Rosenwald Fund, a philanthropic endeavor developed by Sears, Roebuck Company president Julius Rosenwald, to improve the quality of education for rural citizens through the construction of modern schoolhouses in the early 20th century.
 In 1933 ‘Farm and Ranch’ magazine touted Sweet Home as the most "Outstanding Black Community in the Nation" in their publication.